KingfuChan/MTEPlugin-for-EuroScope/README.md

 ## Transition Level (TL)

-EuroScope native transition altitude cannot be seperately applied to airports with different transition altitudes.
+EuroScope native transition altitude cannot be separately applied to airports with different transition altitudes.
 This module allows such practice, and improves display logic.
 AFL originally use QNH altitudes when below transition altitude and use QNE altitudes when above transition altitude.
 This plugin considers transition level instead of transition altitude for better results.
 In addition, this module provides QFE altitudes on demand.

 ### TL - CSV Configuration